 Wild-Caught vs. Farmed Salmon

-- Flavor Differences: Wild-caught salmon tends to have a more robust flavor and firmer texture, while farmed salmon is usually milder and fattier.
+- Flavor Differences: Wild salmon has a firmer texture and a deeper taste, while farmed salmon is softer and fattier.

 Tips for Selecting Quality Salmon